Fade BG Image

 "… It's called a slot machine.
 It's for gambling."

-Ichika's completely and thoroughly addicted to the slots, and she's scaring away the customers.
+Ichika's completely and utterly hooked on the slots, and the customers are backing away.

 … Well, I'll leave her be.

-"… Let's change the subject.
-Want to play cards?
-There aren't any other customers, so I'll be your opponent."
+"… Well then, moving on.
+Want to play some cards?
+There aren't any other customers, so I'll play with you."

 "Hmm?
 These are the things that started appearing in the dungeon recently, right?
-I heard you were buying them, but so they were game pieces.
+I heard you were buying them back, but so they were for playing games.
 Teach me the rules."

 I taught Gozoh poker and blackjack.